Overview of the Auction Trust

 We are expanding this model of collaboration into the donor space, and are already working with a number of like-minded philanthropy organisations which are as passionate as we are about supporting education in these beautiful winelands that we are privileged to call home.
 This is just the beginning – watch this space!

-After three short years we can already feel the shift in the areas that we work in.
-We hope that you will give generously at the fourth Cape Wine Auction – your support will mean that the shift could become a full-scale wave of change.
+After a few short years we can already feel the shift in the areas that we work in.
+We hope that you will give generously at the seventh Cape Wine Auction – your support will mean that the shift could become a full-scale wave of change.

 The Trust Registration number is IT000532/2014.